 Unless your doctor tells you otherwise, continue your normal diet.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Mirtazapine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: drowsinessdizzinessanxiousnessconfusionincreased weight and appetitedry mouthconstipationnauseavomiting

 Some side effects can be serious.
-If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: flu-like symptoms, fever, chills, sore throat, mouth sores, or other signs of infectionchest painfast heartbeatseizures
+If you experience any of the following symptoms or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS section, call your doctor immediately or get emergency medical treatment: flu-like symptoms, fever, chills, sore throat, mouth sores, or other signs of infectionchest painfast heartbeatseizures